This document explains the syntax used when creating queries for search filters in FotoWeb.

 This operator must be used alone in a text field.
 Use this option if you would like to find files where one specific metadata field is empty.
 You can also combine this option with other searches.
 Use XNOCAP or XSMALLCAP to find none or small (< 30 characters) metadata in all fields.

 When you are performing advanced searches, make sure to insert parentheses if there is the slightest chance that the search is ambiguous.
 The search string apples AND pears OR orange juice is an example where it is not clear what you are searching for.
 You could be looking for apples and pears or orange juice.
 Then you should write (apples AND pears) OR (orange juice), or you are looking for apples and pears or orange and juice.
 Then you should write apples AND (pears OR orange) AND juice.

 Searching in a specific field

 With a powerful search engine, it makes good sense being about to single out the field you want to search in.
 This is done by referring to the field ID according to its definition in the server's Metadata configuration.

 Example: Byline / Photographer is field 80.
 To search for a name in that field, use the following syntax:

 (IPTC080 contains (John Smith))

-Similarly, to find files where the photographer's name is NOT John Smith, enter the following string:
+Similarly, if you wanted to find files where the photographer's name is NOT John Smith, you would type the string as follows: